PayRequest/PayRequest-Docs/README.md

 ## About PayRequest

-PayRequest is a fintech startup from Estonia founded in 2019 which is a payment platform where you can create payment links for your customers and get paid directly via Stripe or other Integrations like Mollie or Coinbase \(accept cryptocurrency\).
+PayRequest inc. is a fintech startup founded in 2019 which is a payment platform where you can create payment links for your customers and get paid directly via Stripe or other Integrations like Mollie or Coinbase \(accept cryptocurrency\).

 ### Features